haldud/school-district-analysis/README.md

    - Thomas High School is a Charter school and the removal of scores did not affect the any of the numbers.

 ## Summary
+Overall, the removal of the math and reading scores did not have a significant impact.
+Diving into the district summary statistics and focusing on the scores that changed, the largest observed drop was no more than 0.3% (% Passing Reading).
+Additionally, the Average Math Score dropped 0.1%, the % Passing Math dropped 0.2%, and the % Overall Passing dropped by 0.1%.
+It was important to re-run the analysis to ensure the changes were not more significant.
+Even though the changes were not drastic, removing the scores in question was the right to do to ensure that the state is receiving as accurate data as possible.